brunorossi/aws_sql_tool/README.md

 ## Expose results through REST API

-Run the followig query to create a VIEW that retrieves all the IAM users with MFA disabled:
+Run the following query to create a VIEW that retrieves all the IAM users into your account with MFA disabled:

 ```sql
 CREATE VIEW aws_account_1.users_with_mfa_disabled AS